codemis/Struts-PHP-Templating-Engine/readme.md

   All global settings in site.yml, and the page specific settings in site.yml are accessible in the layout with the ##variable## syntax.
 To add custom variables for the layout,  you should set them up in the sites.yml file explained above in the Page Specific tagging.
 Only modules should be setup in the PHP code.

-  There are also designated STRUTS' tag that are provided for the layout as well.
+  There are also designated STRUTS' tags that are provided for the layout that can be helpful.
 Here is the list of them:

   * `##strutCSS##` - The CSS tags will be added dynamically.
-If the CSS is being compressed,  the tag will only be linked to the compressed CSS file for the sitewide CSS and the page specific CSS file, otherwise all the CSS files will be added by the STRUTS Engine.
+If the CSS is being compressed,  the tag will only be linked to the compressed CSS files for the sitewide CSS and the page specific CSS file, otherwise all the CSS files will be added by the STRUTS Engine.
 All CSS should be set in the settings/site.yml file.
 You can set both global CSS files which will be included on all pages, or page specific CSS that will only be included on that page.
-Do not compress files with CSS files that are not located in the CSS directory.
+Do not compress files not located in the CSS directory.
   * `##strutJavascript##` - The Javascript tags will be added dynamically.
 If the Javascript is being compressed,  the tag will only be linked to the compressed Javascript file for the sitewide Javascript and the page specific Javascript file, otherwise all the Javascript files will be added by the STRUTS Engine.
 All Javascript should be set in the settings/site.yml file.
 You can set both global Javascript files which will be included on all pages, or page specific Javascript that will only be included on that page.
-Do not compress files with Javascript files that are not located in the JS directory.
+Do not compress files that are not located in the JS directory.
-  * `##strutContent##` - The page specific content.
+  * `##strutContent##` - The page specific content pulled from the page specific template file.

 Adding modules to the layout is a great way to share common HTML elements over several layouts.
 To create a module, first save your HTML snippet in the design/modules directory.
 Then open the code/modules/modules.inc.php file and add the following code with your specific information: